Invention in Canada: Television Age (1950–1980)

-The PC Age (1980–2000)
+PC Age (1980–2000)

 The latter part of the twentieth century has been notable for developments in information technology, telecommunications and pharmaceuticals.

 Canadian companies were early innovators in the PC field with models like the Hyperion.
 AES developed the word processor.
 The federal government became involved with its Telidon video text service based on the (North American Presentation Level Protocol Syntax) NAPLPS standard.
 Chip makers, such as ATI Technologies, developed powerful video cards for computer games.
 Business intelligence, and cinematic special effects software products developed by companies like Alias Research (Alias Systems Corporation) of Toronto formed in 1983, have enjoyed great success, as have a number of consumer oriented offerings including Corel Draw, software by Delrina Corporation of Toronto and many electronic games.

 Northern Electric maintained its innovative pace, becoming Northern Telecom, and through part ownership in Bell-Northern Research became a leader in the development of digital switching and other communications technologies.

 Pharmaceutical companies such as Pfizer Canada Inc., GlaxoSmithKline Inc., Merck Frosst Canada Ltd., Biovail Corporation, AstraZeneca Canada Inc. and Sanofi Pasteur invested hundred of millions in drug research.

 Space research and development produced the Canadarm and Canadarm2 for the Space Shuttle and the International Space Station respectively, and RADARSAT-1 and RADARSAT-2.
 The NRC and Hughes developed and build MSAT, the mobile communications satellite in 1995.

 Canadians have also invented the IMAX cinema and improved deep diving suits, such as the Newtsuit developed in 1987 by Phil Nuytten.
 Ballard Power Systems in Vancouver has produced a number of innovations in fuel cell technology.
 Michael Brook invented the "Infinite Guitar" in 1987.

 Military innovations have included the Halifax-class frigate, LAV III light armoured vehicle, Air Defense Anti-Tank System, the CRV-7 rocket and secure communications systems.
 The US Air Force tested cruise missiles in western Canada in the eighties.